 Getting your next WAV

-If you're currently leasing a Wheelchair Accessible Vehicle (WAV) and are in the last year of your lease, it's more than likely that you're already starting to think about your next vehicle.
+If you're currently leasing a Wheelchair Accessible Vehicle (WAV) and are in the last year of your lease, it's more than likely that you're starting to think about your next vehicle.

 Motability Scheme leases generally run for five years for new wheelchair accessible vehicles.
 This date will be shown on your lease agreement.
 Five months before the end of your lease agreement, we will send you a letter to remind you that it is time to start thinking about your next vehicle.
 We’ll also send you a guide to leasing your next WAV to help you choose a WAV that best fits your needs.
 It’s a good idea to start contacting WAV suppliers as soon as possible, as this will give you plenty of time to try a range of vehicles and find the most suitable one for you and your lifestyle.

 We’ll then send you another letter, this time three months before the end of your lease, to advise you that you can now place your application with the WAV supplier of your choice.
+You will need to have at least 12 months' remaining on your qualifying allowance to order a new WAV .If you have less than 12 months' remaining when it's time to place a new application, or you would prefer to wait until you have confirmation of your new award, we will be able to extend your current lease.

 In the last month of your contract, your WAV supplier/managing dealer will contact you to arrange an MOT.
 You must make sure to get this done before you hand back your vehicle.
 If you’ve applied for another WAV and there is a delay, your WAV supplier will make sure to automatically extend your lease so that you can go straight from your current vehicle into the new one.